nim-lang/Nim/readme.txt

 *Nimrod* is a compiled, garbage-collected systems programming language which has an excellent productivity/performance ratio.
-Nimrod's design focuses on the 3E: efficiency, expressiveness, elegance (in the order of priority).
+Nimrod's design focuses on efficiency, expressiveness, elegance (in the order of priority).

 See the file ``install.txt`` for installation instructions.
 See the file